 Below is our quick compendium on how to make a smooth transition from a bloated cable package to a custom-curated entertainment utopia.

-Step zero: You can has Internet?
+First things first: You can has Internet?

 The thing about Internet-delivered TV is that you need a broadband connection that’s copacetic with the streaming lifestyle.
 This may seem like a foregone conclusion, but we want to make it clear that if you’re going to bet your precious entertainment future on your network, you best have a solid hookup.
 Netflix and other similar streaming video services suggest downstream speeds of 5 Mbps, but that’s simply not going to cut it for most folks, especially those with families that might want to stream more than one show or movie at a time.